-If an employee works beyond the 13-week period after the termination date, the employee becomes entitled to written notice of termination as if it had never been given.
-The employee's period of employment will then also include the period of temporary work.
+If an employee works beyond the 13-week period after the termination date and then has his or her employment terminated, the employee will be entitled to a new written notice of termination as if the previous notice had never been given.
+The employee’s period of employment will then also include the period of temporary work

 A "recall right" is the right of an employee on a layoff to be called back to work by his or her employer under a term or condition of employment.
-This right is commonly found in a collective agreement.
+This right is commonly found in collective agreements.

 An employee who has recall rights and who is entitled to termination pay because of a layoff of 35 weeks or more may choose to:

 If an employee is entitled to both termination pay and severance pay, he or she must make the same choice for both.